mgbpm/CATT/README.md

 * Filtering output by gene or variant id.
 * Filtering output to include specified columns.
 * Output encoding for one-hot, categorical, and mapping values to ranks or new values
-* Future: date handling
+* Date handling
 * Included mappings for subset of columns
-* Expands value-list columns to multiple rows
+* Expands value-list columns to multiple rows (e.g. gene value of "MYH7,BRCA1" becomes two rows)
 * Extendable to new data sources through configuration
 * Generates new configuration files for new sources, including value counts

-## Prerequisites
+## Prerequisites / Getting Started

 Python 3 is required (tested with Python 3.9.18), as well as the following modules.